Run multi-user agent teams with identity and access control

 pnpm start installs, builds, builds the agent container image (~2 min the first time), and boots the server.
 You'll need a container runtime (Apple Container on macOS, Docker on Linux/WSL2), Node 20+, and a Claude credential, either an Anthropic API key or a Claude.ai token.

+When it's up, your browser opens to the dashboard at http://localhost:5051/admin/.
 The server starts empty.
-With no agents yet, the dashboard docks Design and asks what you want to build.
-Describe it in plain English, like "an agent that reads my morning email and flags what's worth a reply," and Design scaffolds it for you, as files (the same files you'd edit from Claude Code).
-Configure wires in your model and secrets, you flip it live, then you pair in the people you trust, and each of them gets their own private conversation with the same agent, over Slack, Telegram, or the web.
+Describe what you want in plain English, like "an agent that reads my morning email and flags what's worth a reply," and the Design console scaffolds it as files.
+Wire in your model and secrets, then turn it on.
+When you're ready, let in the people you trust: each gets their own private conversation with the same agent, and their first message waits for your approval.

 What's in here